Larry Nance Jr.: 2017–18 season

 On October 19, 2017, Nance made his season debut for the Lakers, where he recorded a double-double of 14 points and 12 rebounds in a 92–108 loss to the Los Angeles Clippers.
 On November 3, he was ruled out for four to six weeks after fracturing the second metacarpal on his left hand the previous night against the Portland Trail Blazers.
 He missed 11 games as a result.
 Nance returned to action on November 27, where he logged nine points, eight rebounds and four steals in a 115–120 loss to the Clippers.
-On November 29, he also grabbed a season-high five assists in a 123–127 loss to the Golden State Warriors.
+On November 29, he also dished out a season-high five assists in a 123–127 loss to the Golden State Warriors.
 On February 6, 2018, two days before he was traded, Nance played his last game as a Laker, where he recorded six points, ten rebounds and a steal in a 112–93 win over the Phoenix Suns.